nowling-lab/nowling-lab.github.io/publications.md

 permalink: /publications/
 ---

 This page contains a list of selected publications.
-For a full list, please see my [Google Scholar profile page](https://scholar.google.com/citations?user=a80X8MUAAAAJ&hl=en).
+For a full list, please see RJ's [Google Scholar profile page](https://scholar.google.com/citations?user=a80X8MUAAAAJ&hl=en).

 ## Conference and Journal Papers